-With a total agency staff of 15 and a biennial budget of approximately $3.8 million, the Board fulfills its public-safety role in a professional and exemplary manner.
+With a total agency staff of 28 and a biennial budget of approximately $7.8 million, the Board fulfills its public-safety role in a professional and exemplary manner.
 Guided by the values embodied in the Oregon Constitution, the Board works in partnership with other criminal justice agencies to protect the public and reduce the risk of repeat criminal behavior through incarceration and community supervision decisions based on applicable laws, victims’ interests, public safety, and recognized principles of offender behavioral change.

 1905 Governor given power to parole prisoners.
-Courts given sentencing guidelines for "bench parole."
+Courts given sentencing guidelines for bench parole.

-1931 "Modern Probation Act" passed.
+1931 Modern Probation Act passed.
 State Probation Commission established.

-1939 "New" Board of Parole and Probation created, Director of Parole and Probation position authorized.
+1939 New Board of Parole and Probation created, Director of Parole and Probation position authorized.

+1989 Board name changed to State Board of Parole and Post-Prison Supervision.
 Parole abolished and sentencing guidelines enacted for felonies committed after November 1, 1989.